HMS Nimrod (1812): War of 1812

 Between 6 August and 9 October, Nimrod captured 38 schooners and sloops.
 On 14 September Nimrod captured the schooner Maria, which head been sailing from New Port, Rhode Island, to New York with a cargo of salt, fish and oil, and sent her into Halifax.

 Then on 8 December, Nimrod recaptured the brig Lady Prevost, of 146 tons (bm), Alex Strang, master.
-When the privateer Yankee had captured her, Lady Prevost had been sailing from Lisbon to St. Johns, Newfoundland, with a cargo of salt.
+When the privateer Yankee had captured her, Lady Prevost had been sailing from Lisbon to St. John's, Newfoundland, with a cargo of salt.
 Lady Prevost arrived at Halifax on 16 December.

 On 21 January 1815 Funchal arrived at Bermuda.
 Nimrod had detained Funchal as she was sailing from New York to Lisbon.
 However, on 10 February Nimrod was at 33°23′N 20°5′W having been caught in a gale and having had to throw all her guns overboard to stay afloat.